-Neurogenic shock is a devastating consequence of spinal cord injury (SCI), also known as vasogenic shock.
-Injury to the spinal cord results in a sudden loss of sympathetic tone, which leads to the autonomic instability that is manifested in hypotension, bradyarrhythmia, and temperature dysregulation.
-Spinal cord injury is not to be confused with spinal shock, which is a reversible reduction in sensory and motor function following spinal cord injury.
-Neurogenic shock is associated with cervical and high thoracic spine injury.
+Neurogenic shock is a devastating consequence of spinal cord injury (SCI).
+It manifests as hypotension, bradyarrhythmia, and temperature dysregulation due to peripheral vasodilatation following an injury to the spinal cord.
+This occurs due to the sudden loss of sympathetic tone, with preserved parasympathetic function, leading to autonomic instability.
+Neurogenic shock is mostly associated with cervical and high thoracic spine injury.
 Neurogenic shock should be differentiated from hypovolemic shock; the latter is often associated with tachycardia.

-Neurogenic shock is defined as the injury to the spinal cord with associated autonomic dysregulation.
+Neurogenic shock is the result of autonomic dysregulation following spinal cord injury, usually secondary to trauma.
 This dysregulation is due to a loss of sympathetic tone and an unopposed parasympathetic response.
 A review of the trauma database showed the incidence of neurogenic shock in 19.3% of cervical spine injuries and 7% of thoracic spine injuries.
 Other causes of neurogenic shock that are far less common include spinal anesthesia, Guillain-Barre syndrome, autonomic nervous system toxins, transverse myelitis, and other neuropathies.
-The pediatric population reports the incidence of neurogenic shock in children with Trisomy 21, skeletal dysplasia, and tonsillopharyngitis.
-Neurogenic shock remains a diagnosis of exclusion in the traumatic patient—Advance Trauma Life Support states hemorrhagic shock is the more common cause of hypotension and once managed appropriately, the neurogenic shock should be considered.
+The pediatric population reports neurogenic shock in children with trisomy 21, skeletal dysplasia, and tonsillopharyngitis.
+Neurogenic shock remains a diagnosis of exclusion in a traumatic patient—Advanced Trauma Life Support states that hemorrhagic shock is the more common cause of hypotension.
+Once that has been managed appropriately, the neurogenic shock should be considered.

 Neurogenic shock can be a difficult diagnosis to make and requires meticulous investigation.
 Neurogenic shock is most commonly associated with a blunt cervical spine injury.
 Identification of traumatic cord injury is vital to the investigation of neurogenic shock.
 Providers should ascertain the mechanism of injury, the presence of midline spinal tenderness, a distracting injury that may take attention from a spinal area, loss of consciousness, neurologic deficits, or intoxication that may misconstrue the exam, as these are associated with a vertebral injury.
 Though neurogenic shock should be considered only after a hemorrhagic shock has been ruled out in a traumatic patient, the presence of vertebral fracture or dislocation raises the concern for a neurogenic shock.
 Bradyarrhythmia, hypotension, flushed warm skin are the classic signs associated with neurogenic shock.
-The joint committee of the American Spinal Injury Association and the International Spinal Cord Society proposed the definition of a neurogenic shock to be general autonomic nervous system dysfunction that also includes symptoms such as orthostatic hypotension, autonomic dysreflexia, temperature dysregulation.
+The joint committee of the American Spinal Injury Association (ASIA) and the International Spinal Cord Society (ISCoS) proposed the definition of a neurogenic shock to be general autonomic nervous system dysfunction that also includes symptoms such as orthostatic hypotension, autonomic dysreflexia, temperature dysregulation.
 A focal neurologic deficit is not necessary for the diagnosis of neurogenic shock.

-Treatment for bradycardia is atropine and glycopyrrolate to oppose vagal tone especially before suctioning.
+Treatment for bradycardia is atropine and glycopyrrolate to oppose vagal tone, especially before suctioning.
 Isoproterenol is considered for a pure chronotropic effect.
 Methylxanthines such as theophylline and aminophylline have been cited for refractory cases of bradycardia.